Classic Icebox Cake

 This post may contain affiliate links.
 Read my full disclosure policy.

-This no-bake icebox cake is pure magic: chocolate cookies, whipped cream, and the easiest “baking” project ever—perfect for beginners, fun to make with kids, and full of nostalgic charm.
+This no-bake icebox cake is pure magic: chocolate cookies, whipped cream, and the easiest “baking” project ever.
+Perfect for beginners, fun to make with kids, and totally make-ahead.

-When I was 14, my grandmother taught me how to make a classic icebox cake using Nabisco chocolate wafers and whipped cream.
-It felt like magic: you’d stack the cookies sideways with clouds of whipped cream, cover the whole “log” with more cream, then chill it until everything melded together.
-The best part?
-When you slice it on the diagonal—voilà—zebra stripes!
-This dessert quickly became the mainstay of my teenage baking repertoire (although it doesn’t actually involve an oven).
+When I was 14, my grandmother taught me how to make the classic icebox cake with Nabisco chocolate wafers and whipped cream.
+It felt like magic: stack the cookies sideways with clouds of whipped cream, cover the whole thing with more cream, and pop it in the fridge.
+A few hours later, the crisp cookies had softened into tender, cake-like layers.
+And when you sliced the cake on the diagonal, voilà: zebra stripes!
+It quickly became a mainstay of my teenage baking repertoire (although, of course, it doesn’t actually involve any baking).

-The good news is that Oreo Thins are a fabulous substitute, and you don’t even have to scrape off the filling.
-This is one of those nostalgic, no-bake desserts that’s just as fun to make with kids as it is to serve to adults—because really, who doesn’t love cookies and cream?
+The classic icebox cake recipe appeared on the Nabisco Famous Chocolate Wafers box for generations, but sadly, the cookies were discontinued a few years ago.
+The good news is that Oreo Thins make a fabulous substitute, and you don’t even have to scrape off the filling.
+This nostalgic no-bake dessert is incredibly easy and just as much fun to make with kids as it is to serve to adults—because really, who doesn’t love cookies and cream?

 “I made this with my 7-year-old daughter yesterday and we enjoyed it for dessert.
 She was so proud of her “fancy” creation – it looked just like the picture!”